Xango was an international multi-level marketing company founded in 2002 that sold mangosteen juice, nutritional supplements and skincare products.

 They’ve had an impressive run over the years.

-Am I on board?
+All good?
 Either way, here is my original Xango review which I stand by 100%.

 The founder Joe Morton decided to take advantage of the nutritional value found in the mangosteen fruit that grows in Southeast Asia, Africa and South America.
 The mangosteen is high in fiber and low in calories.
 It’s a citrus fruit that grows on trees.
 The nutrition is found in the rind which has over 40 different types of xanthones, antioxidants that are unique to this fruit.

 Joe Morton and his brother, Gordon Morton along with Aaron Garrity decided to sell the bottled juice through direct sales.

 There is also a giveback element to the company.
 XANGO is very much into their corporate social responsibility.
 XANGO Goodness Foundation is a 501 (c)(3) and donates a percentage of net corporate profits to charitable children foundations around the globe.
 Under its wing are the following initiatives…